samgwolfe12/Tremendous-Trio/index.md

 # A. Task / Problem Definition

+## The Issue at Hand
+1. We have defined the problem to be the complexity of Kaltura’s user experience, especially in regards to how it is integrated into Learning Management Systems.
+2. UGA provides a lot of information on how to upload media, which indicates that the process is not intuitive
+3. On many occasions the file becomes corrupted, will not save or is the wrong submission type desired by the instructor whom explicitly suggested using Kaltura.

 ## Affordances
 1. The Kaltura screen capture software affords the user the ability to capture their entire computer screen or a single window, while also recording video or audio only.
 2. The software affords the user a ”smooth” transition from recording to submission for ease of use.